Call Irving Law, Business Lawyers, on 0449-865-807 | +614-49-865-807

 You Have A New Company – What’s Next?

-We are commercial lawyers and we assist many business owner clients who are starting up new companies.
+We assist many business owner clients who are starting up new companies.

-In Australia, the company registration process has been automated by many reliable and cost-effective online service providers, like Company 123.
+In Australia, the company registration process has been automated by many reliable and cost-effective online service providers.
 We usually refer our clients to these online providers, but ask them to come back when they are finished.

 Why Editing Your Company’s Constitution May Be Important

-If you are a new company director and shareholder, you may need ongoing advice about a range of things related to running a company, as issues arise.
-That’s why creating a relationship with a lawyer and an accountant who can assist you with these issues is important.
-If you need assistance from us, or just want to talk about something, please contact us.
+If you are a company director and shareholder, you may need ongoing advice about a range of things related to running your company, as issues arise.
+That’s why creating a relationship with a lawyer who can assist you with these issues is important.
+If you need advice about company issues, please contact us.